newatoms/guides/nonhuman-firebase-authentication/readme.md

 ## Difference between CircleCi and other bots in communicating with Firebase
 Usually bots use the firebase secret.
 Go to the firebaseio url of your database and go to secrets.

 CircleCi needs a token, not a secret!
+A token is a string of 'random' letters and numbers that functions as a key to Firebase.
+You can only read and write to Firebase if you know the correct token.

 ### Generate a token for CircleCi:
 In the folder of the repository you want to deploy there is a circle.yml file.